functional-architecture/functional-architecture.github.io/events/funarch-2023/index.md

 The large-scale structure of executing a computation can often be thought of as being separated into distinct phases.
-But the most natural form in which to specify that computa- tion may well have a different and conflicting structure.
-For example, the computation might consist of gathering data from some locations, processing it, then distributing the re- sults back to the same locations; it may be executed in three phases—gather, process, distribute—but mostly conveniently specified orthogonally—by location.
+But the most natural form in which to specify that computation may well have a different and conflicting structure.
+For example, the computation might consist of gathering data from some locations, processing it, then distributing the results back to the same locations; it may be executed in three phases—gather, process, distribute—but mostly conveniently specified orthogonally—by location.
 We have recently shown that this multi-phase structure can be expressed as a novel